bdeckard92/dupUT/02-Lesson-Plans/17-CS/README.md

 * This last phase of the boot camp is more about being employer-ready, improving the skills they have already learned, and making their web applications more performant and efficient.
 Basically, students will focus on "Life after Boot Camp".

-* Regex was not covered in the async lessons, however it is the topic used in this week's Challenge.
+* Regex was not covered in the async lessons, but it is the topic used in this week's Challenge.
 Students may struggle with the `05-Regex` activity because it is their first time seeing it, but encourage them to research online and use this activity as practice for their Challenge.

-* You will spend some time in the Required virtual class going over how to create a GitHub gist, so read over the [Module 17 Challenge](../../01-Class-Content/17-CS/02-Challenge) and familiarize yourself with [creating gists](https://help.github.com/en/github/writing-on-github/creating-gists) before this class.
+* You will spend some time in this week's second virtual class going over how to create a GitHub gist, so read over the [Module 17 Challenge](../../01-Class-Content/17-CS/02-Challenge) and familiarize yourself with [creating gists](https://help.github.com/en/github/writing-on-github/creating-gists) before this class.

 ## Career Connection